JessicaP1998/OGPC2016/design_doc.md

 Jessica:
 Working on designing the circuit for the controller and having a list of all of the supplies that we need.
 Additionally creating a compatible class for receiving input from the Arduino.

+18/2/2016

+Sasha: I have created seperate classes for movement and have figured out how to select within a set area and have that change the background.
+The next step is to draw and combine the code with Jessica.

+Jessica: I have finished the controller design and the class to communicate the controller.
+Also I have started on the CAD design for the controller case and the settings menu.
+We will be combining the code and reaching the final steps of the basic mechanics.